-- Parent-teacher conferences are scheduled at the end of the first marking period as an integral part of the reporting system.
+- 1. Parent-teacher conferences are scheduled at the end of the first marking period as an integral part of the reporting system.
 At the conference, parents/guardians will receive their child's first marking period progress report. - 2.
-Grades are determined through a variety of assessment methods, including tests, quizzes, projects, observations, checklists, and rubrics. - With standards-based reporting, levels of achievement are determined solely on academic performance.
+Grades are determined through a variety of assessment methods, including tests, quizzes, projects, observations, checklists, and rubrics. - 3.
+With standards-based reporting, levels of achievement are determined solely on academic performance.
 Work habits are evaluated separately from academic achievement. - 4.
 Evidence and documentation of the levels of standards attainment will be gathered throughout the marking period/year in lieu of averaging grades over time.
 A compilation of student work and teacher documentation will reflect student's progress toward reaching proficiency levels. - 5.
-Sometimes percentages are used to evaluate work.
-When this occurs the following ranges will apply:
+Space is provided on the progress report to record information dealing with attendance statistics. - 6.
+A copy of the progress report is maintained in the school office.
+There is no need to return the progress report, only the signed envelope. - 7.
+When appropriate, teachers will write comments to the parents/guardians in the spaces provided.